harness/developer-hub/kb/platform/harness-platform-faqs.md

 We don’t have an exact period for when these upgrades occur, but we maintain a list of supported platforms and technologies at [docs](https://developer.harness.io/docs/get-started/supported-platforms-and-technologies/).
 Using ```INIT_SCRIPT```, you can also customize the kubectl binary version.

-### Can we add Custom Selector in the Harness Delegate chart for legacy delegates?
+### Can we add a Custom Selector in the Harness Delegate chart for legacy delegates?

-For legacy delegates we do not have a way to specify delegate selector or delegate tags in the delegate helm chart.
-We do have an api to get the selectors as well as update it for the delegates.
+For legacy delegates, we do not have a way to specify delegate selectors or delegate tags in the delegate helm chart.
+We do have an API to get the selectors as well as update it for the delegates.
 More details can be found here: [docs](https://developer.harness.io/docs/first-gen/firstgen-platform/techref-category/api/use-delegate-selector-api/)

 ### Can a service account created at project level be assigned permissions to access account level resource?